Call us now:

 - Compliance and reporting requirements

-Under the current regulatory framework, businesses are required to report their carbon emissions to the relevant authorities.
-Compliance with the Energy Conservation Promotion Act B.E.
-2535 (1992) means that large energy consumers must regularly submit energy consumption reports.
-A formalized carbon tax system would likely extend these reporting obligations, requiring businesses to monitor and disclose their greenhouse gas emissions accurately.
+The current regulatory framework already imposes emission-related reporting duties on certain businesses.
+Companies must report carbon emissions to competent authorities when regulations require it.
+Under the Energy Conservation Promotion Act B.E.
+2535 (1992), large energy consumers must submit regular energy consumption reports.
+A formal carbon tax system would likely expand these obligations.
+Businesses would need to monitor and disclose greenhouse gas emissions with precision and consistency.

 What are the benefits of this tax?